Subframe Assembly - Rear (Remove and Replace)

 - 15 mm flex head combination ratcheting wrench

 NoteMove the stabilizer up and down as needed to achieve the correct angle for removal.
-If necessary, use a pry bar for assistance. -
+If necessary, use a pry bar for assistance. - Repeat step 14 through step 17 for the RH side of the vehicle.

 - Fully raise and lock the vehicle.